saurabh21289/EC601-HW1-Repo-1/README.md

 ![screenshot](screenshot_new.png)

-Our update to httpstat is still a **single file🌟** Python script just like the original httpstat that has **no dependency👏** and is compatible with **Python 3🍻**.
+Our update to httpstat is still a **single file🌟** Python script just like the original httpstat that has **no dependency👏** and is compatible with **Python :clap:**.
 We have made simple changes to how statistics are displayed to the user.
 Some of the changes are displayed in the screenshot above.

 ## Installation